Magnetic-Fox/CP1250-DLL/README.md

 # Codepage 1250, 16-bit DLL definition

 This repository contains very simple 16-bit DLL definition of UTF-8 to 1250 codepage conversion codes.
+This library was created especially for the [SimpleNoter](https://github.com/Magnetic-Fox/SimpleNoter) project.

 ## How to compile this code?